Kohl's to open 100 small-format stores, expand Sephora shops

-NEW YORK (AP) — Department store chain Kohl’s said it aims to increase sales by a low-single-digit percentage annually, with plans to open 100 new small-format stores in the next four years and expand its Sephora-branded shops to 850, among other moves.
+NEW YORK (AP) — Department store chain Kohl’s said it aims to increase sales by a low-single-digit percentage annually, with plans to open 100 new small-format stores in the next four years and expand its partnership with Sephora to be a $2 billion business, among other moves.
 Kohl’s announced its long-term goals on Monday ahead of the company’s annual investor meeting as it faces increasing pressure from activist investors.
-As part of its plans to spearhead sales growth, Kohl’s forecasts that its Sephora business will be a $2 billion juggernaut.
+Kohl’s is on track to have Sephora shops in 850 of its stores by next year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.